-IdenTrust allows certificate revocation and will Revoke certificates upon receipt of sufficient evidence of compromise or loss of the subscriber's corresponding private key.
+IdenTrust allows Certificate revocation and will Revoke Certificates upon receipt of sufficient evidence of compromise or loss of the Subscriber's corresponding private key.

-A request to Revoke a Certificate shall identify the Certificate to be Revoked, explain the reason for Revocation, and allow the request to be authenticated (e.g., digitally or manually signed).
-Upon receipt of a Revocation request, a CA shall authenticate the request and then Revoke the Certificate.
+A request to Revoke a Certificate must identify the Certificate to be Revoked, explain the reason for Revocation, and allow the request to be authenticated (e.g., digitally, or manually signed).
+Upon receipt of a Revocation request, a CA must authenticate the request and then Revoke the Certificate.

-If an RA performs this function on behalf of the CA, the RA shall send a message to the CA requesting Revocation of the Certificate.
-The RA shall digitally or manually sign the message.
-The message shall be in a format known to the CA. Upon receipt of a Revocation request from an RA, a CA shall authenticate the request and then Revoke the Certificate.
+If an RA performs this function on behalf of the CA, the RA must send a message to the CA requesting Revocation of the Certificate.
+The RA must digitally or manually sign the message.
+The message must be in a format known to the CA. Upon receipt of a Revocation request from an RA, a CA must authenticate the request and then Revoke the Certificate.

-For PIV-I Assurance Levels, CAs shall directly or through a delegate collect and destroy PIV-I cards from Subscribers whenever the cards are no longer valid, whenever possible.
-CAs shall record destruction of PIV-I cards.
+For PIV-I Assurance Levels, CAs must directly or through a delegate collect and destroy PIV-I cards from Subscribers whenever the cards are no longer valid, whenever possible.
+CAs must record destruction of PIV-I cards.

-Upon receipt of a Revocation request from a CA asking that a Certificate Issued by the IGC Root CA be Revoked, IdenTrust shall authenticate the request, apprise the IdenTrust PMA, and then take whatever action the PMA directs.
-Separate from the publication of the Revocation information, prompt oral or electronic notification of a CA Revocation shall be given by IdenTrust to previously designated agents in all Organizations having a CA to which IGC Root CA has Issued a Certificate.
+Upon receipt of a Revocation request from a CA asking that a Certificate Issued by the IGC Root CA be Revoked, IdenTrust must authenticate the request, apprise the IdenTrust PMA, and then take whatever action the PMA directs.
+Separate from the publication of the Revocation information, prompt oral or electronic notification of a CA Revocation must be given by IdenTrust to previously designated agents in all Organizations having a CA to which IGC Root CA has Issued a Certificate.